 When our friends at Minnesota Opera, a non-profit arts organization based in Minneapolis, wanted to refresh their office, we were excited to help them choose the best furniture for their needs, space and budget.
 Here’s a look at the transformation of this beautiful, historic building from start to finish.

 Minnesota Opera has called the Minnesota Opera Center in the Warehouse District of Minneapolis home since 1990.
-The center was constructed from three warehouse buildings to create space for scenic and costume shops, rehearsal facilities and administrative offices, totaling 50,000 square feet.
+Original construction formed three warehouse buildings.
+The purpose was to create space for scenic and costume shops, rehearsal facilities and administrative offices, totaling 50,000 square feet.

-In 2016, the opera welcomed new President and General Director Ryan Taylor, who was a former resident artist with the organization in 2000.
-He noticed when he arrived that the furniture was the same as it had been since his resident artist days and felt the office needed to be updated to have a consistent look throughout.
+In 2016, the opera welcomed new President and General Director Ryan Taylor, a former resident artist in 2000.
+He noticed when he arrived that the furniture was the same as it had been since his resident artist days.
+He felt the office needed to be updated to have a consistent look throughout.

 Ryan described the building as nearly untouched since the 90s.
 “People that have worked at the opera for a long time didn’t recognize how aged some of the spaces were.
 When we brought people into our offices it didn’t immediately give them the confidence to want to invest with us,” Ryan explained.
 He wanted to modernize the space while still respecting the history of the building.